A Bitcoin wallet sends and receives bitcoin.

 Caution (for backing-up individual private keys): In the future, if you ever send bitcoin from this bitcoin address just ONCE, the remaining balance is sent to a change address (a newly generated bitcoin address by the wallet).
 This means that you will need to back-up those new private keys associated to the newly generated bitcoin address(es).
 If you are backing up the actual private keys for each of your bitcoin addresses, there should be an export all private keys option.
 Most modern wallets now use a seed phrase and this is more user friendly, fool proof and recommended over backing up individual private keys.

 Bitcoin Core (Full Node)

-1. Blockchain.info (Reasons: Company is led by bad actor(s), SegWit addresses still not implemented, incompetent developers)
+1. Blockchain.info (Reason: Company is led by bad actor(s), SegWit addresses still not implemented, incompetent developers)

 2. Custodial wallets.
-(Your bitcoin on these wallets are now IOUs)
+(Reason: Your bitcoin on these wallets are now IOUs)

 3. Exchanges.
-(Exchanges are not wallets and bitcoin on exchanges are also IOUs)
+(Reason: Exchanges are not wallets and bitcoin on exchanges are IOUs)

 “Bitcoin is a remarkable cryptographic achievement and the ability to create something that is not duplicable in the digital world has enormous value.”